 I can provide high end lightweight camping equipment perfectly suited for the trip.
 This includes Terra Nova Quasar tents, Rab Neutrino 400 sleeping bags and NeoAir Xtherm sleeping mats.
 If however you would prefer to use your own sleeping kit, or bring your own tent then you are welcome to.
 A full equipment list will be sent out at a later date.

 At either end of the trip we will be staying in hotel/guesthouse accommodation.
 Otherwise we will be camping every night in mountain tents.

 The trip does not include flights, insurance or food and drink.
 It does include transport from Johannesburg to the Drakensberg.

 There are regular worldwide flights to Johannesburg.
 Flights from Europe are overnight.
-You should aim to catch a flight on Friday 10th March landing some time before 11am on Saturday the 11th March when we will meet.
+You should aim to catch a flight on Friday 8th March landing some time before 11am on Saturday the 9th March when we will meet (before 10am is even better!).
 A 5-hour private minibus drive takes us to the Drakensberg.
-Return flights should be booked for after 5pm of Saturday 18th March from Johannesburg airport.
+Return flights should be booked for after 5pm on Saturday 16th March from Johannesburg airport.
 (For those wishing to extend their trip there are cheap connecting flights to Cape Town).
 Extra luggage not coming on the hike will be stored and transferred for you between the start and end of the trip.

 Price And Booking